Are you worried about making costly tweaks to your Google Ads campaign experiments?

 - Click on Run an Experiment

-- Enter a unique name for the experiment (different from existing campaigns)
+- Enter a unique name for the Google Ads Experiment (different from existing campaigns)

 - Select a start date

 - Select an end date; or, select “No end date” if you’d like to end the experiment manually

 - Enter the percentage of the original campaign’s traffic you would like to use in the experiment

 - Click Create

 If at any time during the duration of the test you are unhappy with the results, you can close it out by simply changing the end date.